 Any cause of oligohydramnios but especially:

-- Infantile polycystic kidney disease.
+- Infantile polycystic kidney disease (dominant or recessive).

 - Posterior urethral valves.